przemekoz/bh-app/README.md

 ### Installation
 Backend expects that MongoDb is available on localhost, port 27017.

-Copy files to `someDirectory`.
+Download files to `installDirectory`.

 1. Run backend part.
-Change diretory to: `someDirectory/api` and type:
+Change directory to: `installDirectory/api` and type:
 ```console
 npm install
 ```